YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * EXTEND uses the Global Directory to map the region to the dynamic segment and the segment to the file.

+* An r1.x database file can have a maximum of 992Mi blocks and an r2.x database file can have a maximum of 16Gi blocks.
+A request to EXTEND blocks beyond this limit produces an error.
+In such a case, performing a region split, REORG to reclaim free blocks, etc. may be some of the available options.
+YottaDB recommends operating procedures to proactively monitor DB growth to ensure that corrective actions are performed before reaching these limits.

 ~~~~~~~~
 -Blocks
 ~~~~~~~~